adm-j/setup_GBDK/README.md

 The script will ask you a few questions then set things accordingly.

 It's a bit bare bones right now, that may change as I learn more.

+### **TODO**
+I have now added a python script which should allow for compiling a whole project, but when I have time to get my head around it I really want to have a makefile instead!